How Healthcare Companies Can Share Data Safely for Offshore Testing and Development

 Table of Contents

-The Limitations of Synthetic Data for Healthcare Use Cases
+The Limitations of Synthetic Data for Healthcare Testing

 Many organizations attempt to bypass these restrictions with synthetic data, hoping it can be a safe stand-in for real patient information.
 However, synthetic data often lacks crucial aspects of data integrity.
 Preserving relationships such as age-to-dosage dependencies and maintaining primary and foreign key references is essential in healthcare.